Strong inference: Strong Inference

+The methods of Grey system theory effectively entertain strong inference.
+In such methods, the first step is the nullification of the single hypothesis by assuming that the true information of the system under study is only partially known.

 Criticisms

 The original paper outlining strong inference has been criticized, particularly for overstating the degree that certain fields used this method.

 Strong inference plus

 The limitations of Strong-Inference can be corrected by having two preceding phases: